 Photo by Cindy Weisbart.

-In June 2022, the Cambridge Community Foundation (CCF) launched CAMBRIDGE WINS, Sports Equity Grants—a summer pilot initiative aimed at empowering young athletes throughout the city and supporting summer programming that keeps Cambridge youth healthy and active.
+In Summer 2022, the Cambridge Community Foundation (CCF) launched CAMBRIDGE WINS, Sports Equity Grants—an initiative supporting summer programming for Cambridge youth who face barriers to access.

-Created in partnership with Cambridge natives and sports enthusiasts, Joe Bradlee and Matt Meyersohn, the CAMBRIDGE WINS summer initiative in 2022 infused $18,000 in CCF funds to help address these inequities and make enriching activities accessible to all youth, regardless of socioeconomic status.
+Created in partnership with Cambridge natives and sports enthusiasts, Joe Bradlee and Matt Meyersohn, the CAMBRIDGE WINS initiative in its first two years has infused $34,000 into programs that make enriching activities accessible to all youth, regardless of socioeconomic status.

 Watch a video featuring WINS grants recipients >>